mapcrafter/mapcrafter/docs/configuration.rst

 	* directory ``chest/`` with normal.png, normal_double.png and ender.png
 	* directory ``colormap/`` with foliage.png and grass.png
 	* directory ``blocks/`` from your texture pack
-	* endportal.png and fire.png
+	* endportal.png

-	Probably you can get everything from your Minecraft Jar file.
-You can use the python script ``find_images.py`` from the data directory to extract the images from your Minecraft Jar file.

-	See also :ref:`installing-textures`.
+	See also :ref:`resources_textures` to see how to get these files.

 ``texture_size = <number>``